What is Executive Functioning?

 - Simplify your child’s environment.
 You may have to work slowly and focus on only one or two steps at a time.
 Allowing them to be successful will motivate them.

-Also, keep in mind that all treatments should be customized to fit your child’s needs so don’t give up.
+Also, keep in mind that all treatments should be customized to fit your child’s needs, so don’t give up.
 What worked for one child might not work for another.

 At North Shore Pediatric Therapy, we take a multidisciplinary approach to treating executive functioning impairment.
 The first step is typically a consultation or evaluation with a neuropsychologist to identify your child’s strengths and weaknesses in the area of executive function.
 Following the evaluation your child would most likely be referred to work with either an Applied Behavior Analyst, Occupational Therapist or Academic Specialist who is trained in executive functioning; in conjunction with you, and your child’s school/teacher, the therapist would assist in developing the most appropriate strategies for your child.
-Clinical treatment would focus on introducing the strategies to your child, practicing strategies in the clinic and them helping them to generalize for use in other settings.
+Clinical treatment would focus on introducing the strategies to your child, practicing strategies in the clinic and then helping them to generalize for use in other settings.

 Client Reviews (20)